harrycricket/bird-trading-platform-backend/README.md

 The backend application will start running on the specified port, and you can access it via the provided API endpoints.

 ## Database Design
-The project includes a design for the image database to efficiently store bird images.
-The database design can be found in the database-design directory.
-It provides a schema and table structure to handle image storage and retrieval effectively.
+The physical ERD illustrates the structure of the database tables and their relationships in the bird trading project.
+It represents the entities, their attributes, and the relationships between them.
+Here is our physical ERD (Entity-Relationship Diagram):

 ![Databse ERD](img/erd.jpg "ERD")